chartbrew/chartbrew/README.md

 ## Quickstart

-If you already have a MySQL server running, create a database called `chartbrew` and adjust the parameters below with your connection settings.
-The command will then setup everything for you.
+If you already have a MySQL or PostgreSQL server running, create a database called `chartbrew` and follow the prompts of the `create-chartbrew-app` command below.

 **Important** Windows command line is not supported at the moment.
 Use something like [Cygwin](http://www.cygwin.com/) on Windows.